BMogetta/GO_Simple_Bank/postgres/README.md

 ## To review the DB docs

-Run the project (with docker-compose or manually), open your brownser and
+Run the project (with docker-compose or manually), open your brownser and paste:

 `http://localhost:8080/swagger/`